Inverse Gaussian quadrature and finite normal-mixture approximation of the generalized hyperbolic distribution: Numerical examples

+This is a good test example to observe the convergence behavior since the MGF contains all powers of the random variable.
 Moreover, the MGF of the GH distributions is similarly given by function composition, $M_{Y}(t) = \exp(\mu t)\;M_{\bar{X}}\!\left(\beta t + t^2/2\right)$.
 Therefore, we can also infer the accuracy of GH distribution's MGF from the result of this test.
 Figure~\ref{fig:err_mgf} shows the relative error of the MGF for $\bar{X}\sim \GIG(\sigma,\sigma,p)$ for $\sigma$ varying from 0.5 to 2.
 The error is measured at $t=0.4\,\sigma^2$, which is at the 80\% radius of the convergence radius $|t|=0.5\,\sigma^2$ when $\gamma=\delta=\sigma$.
-For $p$, we use the two important special cases: NIG distribution ($p=-0.5$) and hyperbolic distribution ($p=1$).
+For $p$, we use the two important special cases, NIG distribution ($p=-0.5$) and hyperbolic distribution ($p=1$), and one extreme case ($p=90$).
 The $p=-0.5$ case clearly shows the exponential decay of the error as functions of the quadrature size $n$, regardless of $\sigma$ values.
 In the $p=1$ case, however, the convergence becomes slower when $\sigma$ is smaller.
-This seems to related to the fact that the orders of moments for which the GIG quadrature is exact are non-integer values ($r=\pm 0.5, \pm 1.5, \cdots$) and that the GIG distribution is more leptokurtic when $\sigma$ is smaller.
+This seems to be related to the fact that the orders of moments for which the GIG quadrature is exact are non-integer values ($r=\pm 0.5, \pm 1.5, \cdots$) and that the GIG distribution is more leptokurtic when $\sigma$ is smaller.
+In the $p=90$ case, the error quickly converges to the machine epsilon around $n\approx |p|$ after slow convergence in small $n$.
+The convergence pattern for $p=-90$ is very similar because of the evaluation method, Eq.~\eqref{eq:mgf_quad}.

 Third, we evaluate the CDF of the GH distribution using Eq.~\eqref{eq:cdf}.
 We use the \texttt{GeneralizedHyperbolic} R package~\citep{scott2018gh_R} for a benchmark.
 The \texttt{pghyp} function in the package numerically integrates the probability density by internally calling the general-purpose \texttt{integrate} function\footnote{\url{https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/integrate}}, which uses adaptive quadrature.
 The error of the \texttt{pghyp} function is controlled by the \texttt{intTol} parameter which is, in turn, passed to the \texttt{integrate} function.
 We use the CDF values obtained with \texttt{intTol}=1E\,-14 as exact values.